camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/webapp/README.md

 ### Rest API

-The API offers 2 methods:
+The API offers 3 methods:

+`GET /manifest`: The request does not require any further modification.
+It will return:

+`200`: Everything fine.
+The body contains the [`ConverterManifest`](./src/main/java/org/camunda/community/converter/webapp/ConverterManifest.java) which exposes information about the app configuration.
+This information might be required to configure the calls towards other endpoints.

 `POST /check`: Requires the usage of `FormData`.
-The formdata needs to consist of fields `files` which are the .bpmn Files.
+In case no engine is configured, the formdata needs to consist of fields `files` which are the .bpmn Files.
 It will return:

 `200`: Everything fine.
 The body contains a list of [check results](./../core/src/main/java/org/camunda/community/converter/BpmnDiagramCheckResult.java).
+In case there is a check result that only consists of a filename, there was an error during conversion.
+`400`: You provided BPMN files although there is an engine connection configured or the other way around.

 `POST /convert`: Requires the usage of `FormData`.
-The formdata needs to consist of fields `files` which are the .bpmn Files plus a field `appendDocumentation` which is a boolean and controls whether the messages are also appended to the documentation section of each BPMN element.
+In case no engine is configured, the formdata needs to consist of fields `files` which are the .bpmn Files.
+In any case, a field `appendDocumentation` has to be present which is a boolean and controls whether the messages are also appended to the documentation section of each BPMN element.
 It will return:

 `200`: Everything fine.
 The body contains a zipped `Blob` which can be saved as a file and is a zip archive containing your converted BPMN diagrams.

-These error can occur on both endpoints:
+`400`: You provided BPMN files although there is an engine connection configured or the other way around.
+Or there were errors during conversion.
+These errors would then be appended to the body.

-`4xx`: The file you provided could not be parsed `5xx`: There was an exception during parsing or transforming your process.
+`500`: There was an exception during parsing the BPMN files.

 ### Notifications